Soumilgit/ML-Personal-Notes/README.md

 # ML Notes

-A collection of concise, topic-wise notes on Machine Learning.
+A collection of concise, topic-wise notes and few code samples on Machine Learning.
 Each topic is documented in a single file that brings together:

 - Mathematical foundations: equations, derivations, and step-by-step explanations.